lensonk/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 # Check for upper case characters
 # Check for digit from 0 through 9
+# Multiply two inetegers